GuyEldad/Documentation/README.md

 ## Introduction
 Welcome to the Documentation section.
-Here I will share a collection of guides, resources, and documentation.
+Here, I will share a collection of guides, challenge write-ups, and documentation.

 ## Guides
 Learn how to create custom Linux memory profiles for Volatility 2, a powerful memory forensic tool, by following a detailed step-by-step guide.